rosiebailer/seaviewpta_com/content/blogs/meetings.md

 The agenda for the next meeting.
 See the link at the bottom of the page to edit this agenda.

-- Introductions
 - Approval of minutes
-- Budget
+- Budget Revisit
-- Teacher Update
+- Teacher's Update
-- Principal Report
+- Principal's Report
+- How to volunteer
+- What are all the PTA events?
-- Status of Fun Run
+- Fun Run Update
-- Status of Outdoor Classroom
+- Fall Dance Party
+- PTA Membership Drawing Announcement

 ## Minutes